top of page

 The seats in the train are all taken by the time we depart Tokyo Station...
 I suppose this makes sense.
 It's hardly like our destination today is a secret.

-Day trip to Nikko from Tokyo
+Train day trip to Nikko from Tokyo

-Around 40 minutes later we change trains at Utsunomiya for the JR Nikko line.
-And as the train line changes, so too do the surroundings - the train climbing bit by bit, station by station higher as we ascend into the mountains of the Nikko National Park - mountain villages, sudden vistas down into passing valleys, and gentle waterfalls for scenery.
+Around 40 minutes later we change trains at Utsunomiya station for the JR Nikko line.
+And as the train line changes, so too do the surroundings - the train climbing bit by bit, station by station, higher as we ascend into the mountains of the Nikko National Park - mountain villages, sudden vistas down into passing valleys, and gentle waterfalls for scenery.

-Some 2 hours after leaving Tokyo we reach our final destination - the end of the line and the mountain town of Nikko.
+Some 2 hours after leaving Tokyo city we reach our final destination - the end of the line and the mountain town of Nikko.

 There are buses that travel the route, but it's hardly worth it.
 The walk is an easy one, a gentle incline following Nikko town's main road past traditional restaurants and modern cafes, ice cream parlours and local artisans at work, and we peer curiously at the display windows as we amble by.